abdulhaseeb036/abdulhaseeb036/README.md

 - 🔭 I’m currently working on ...
 Mern Stack web Applications
 - 🌱 I’m currently learning ...
 Cloud Native Computing, DevOps.
 - 👯 I’m looking to collaborate on ...
 My weather app which is server side web app with nodejs
-- 🤔 I’m looking for help with ...
-ReactNative
 - 💬 Ask me about ...
-HTML CSS JAVACRIPT REACTJS NODEJS.
+Html, css, javascript, DevOps, Docker, Responsie mobile designs, figma to html and figma to react.
 - 📫 How to reach me: ... haseebalamrafiq@gmail.com
 - 😄 Pronouns: ...
 Abdul Haseeb